Set up network integration

 To set up network integration, complete these steps:

 Create a private endpoint to the Azure Private Link service that is attached to the AKS load balancer frontend.
-Attach this private endpoint to a VNet that is in the customer Azure environment and that is accessible from the corporate network, so that end users can reach it.
+Connect this private endpoint to a VNet that is in the customer Azure environment and that is accessible from the corporate network, so that end users can reach it.
+The private endpoint must reside in the same region as the deployed solution.
 To locate the target Private Link service, look in the infrastructure resource group of the deployed AKS cluster.
 Alternatively, search for Private Link service resources in the subscription.
 Create the private endpoint resource in a resource group that is different from the solution resource group and from the AKS infrastructure resource groups.
 These resource groups are managed and must not contain customer-created resources.

 Create a DNS record for the domain name of the solution, which you have entered when configuring Azure Marketplace offer: